tomjefferson/Spicy/README.md

 # Spicy
-The Gallery widget for Elementor
+The MultiUnit Control for Elementor